OSHA Heat Safety Rules for Outdoor Workers: Guide

 Heat illness can lead to lost workdays, decreased worker morale and retention rates, impacting both individual livelihoods and the overall productivity of industries reliant on outdoor labor.
 Organizations face the potential financial burden of rising healthcare costs associated with heat-related illnesses.

-OSHA Heat Safety Rules FAQs
+People also ask – OSHA Heat Rules FAQs

-Who Does The New Rule Apply To?
+Who Does The New OSHA Heat Rule Apply To?

 The OSHA heat safety standard would apply to all employers working in outdoor and indoor heat environments in all general industries, construction, maritime, and agriculture sectors where OSHA has jurisdiction.
 The proposed requirements are the same for employees who work indoors or outdoors and are expected to affect workplaces from farm fields to warehouses to kitchens.